Eli Reed

-Early life
+Early life and education

 Reed was raised in Perth Amboy, New Jersey.
 He took his first photograph at the age of 10, documenting his mother by the Christmas tree.
-Primarily self-taught in photography, he attributes his direction to mentor Donald Greenhaus rather than any formal studies.
-He studied illustration at the Newark School of Fine and Industrial Arts, graduating in 1969.
+He earned a degree in illustration in 1969 from the Newark School of Fine and Industrial Arts, but attributes his direction as a photographer to mentor Donald Greenhaus rather than to formal studies.
+In 1982–83 he was a Nieman Fellow at Harvard University, studying political science and urban affairs at the Kennedy School of Government.